top of page

 CPS CASES

 CPS (Child Protective Services) cases involve allegations of child abuse or neglect and are handled by government agencies charged with protecting children from harm.
-Our law firm represents persons facing CPS cases launched by Texas Child Protective Services throughout the greater Houston region.
-We know how complex and emotional these cases can be for all parties involved.
+Our law firm has dealt with CPS cases launched by Texas Child Protective Services and has seen how complex and emotional they can be for all parties involved.

 The primary goal of CPS cases is to ensure the safety and well-being of the child or children involved.
 A CPS case usually begins when someone reports suspected child neglect or abuse to the Texas Department of Family and Protective Services (DFPS).
 The DFPS will then investigate the allegations and determine whether they believe there is evidence of abuse or neglect.
-If they do find abuse or neglect occurred, they may remove the child from their home and place them in foster care.
+If they do, they may remove the child from their home and place them in foster care.

-If your child was removed from your home by CPS, it is essential that you seek legal representation right away.
-Our law firm can help you contest the allegations against you, work to reunify your family, and ensure that your legal rights are protected throughout the entire legal process.
+If your child has been removed from your home by CPS, it is essential that you seek legal representation right away.
+Our lawyers can help you contest the allegations against you, work to reunify your family, and ensure that your legal rights are protected throughout the entire legal process.

 Frequently Asked Question